 |Payment Schedule:||Annual, semi-annual, quarterly, or monthly.|

 Please note that a charitable gift annuity may not be funded by a direct transfer of all or part of your required minimum distribution (RMD) from your IRA.

-MSF applies the rates recommended by the American Council on Gift Annuities.
-Rates will increase on July 1, 2018.
+MSF applies the rates recommended by the American Council on Gift Annuities, effective as of July 1, 2018.
 Please contact us for the specific rate for your age.

 Note: MSF does not issue annuities to residents of Alabama, Arkansas, Hawaii, or North Dakota.